 Overall, it would of course have been much wiser to use a variable withdrawal method (e.g. Bogleheads VPW, Guyton-Klinger decision rules, etc) in such difficult times, but the key conclusions would remain the same.

 Japan went through a stock market crisis of spectacular proportions which lasted for nearly three decades, and it isn’t clear if full recovery is truly in sight at the time of writing.
 A purely domestic investor would have been wise to buffer his/her stock investment with a solid allocation to bonds.

 The wiser move though would have been to diversify between domestic stocks and international stocks (and optionally to use a small tilt towards Small Value).
-Under such circumstances, a conservative (60/40) or a fairly aggressive (80/20) diversified stock exposure would have allowed to navigate the crisis, even when retiring near the height of the bubble, while using a naive constant withdrawal method.
+Under such circumstances, a conservative (60/40) or a fairly aggressive (80/20) diversified stock exposure would have allowed to navigate the crisis much better, even when retiring near the height of the bubble while using a naive constant withdrawal method.

-A U.S. investor perceiving that the U.S. is ‘different’, being a larger and more diversified economy than Japan, should consider that Japan had (admittedly briefly) a larger market capitalization than the U.S. before the crisis struck (see the first graph in this article).
+A US investor perceiving that the US is ‘different’, being a larger and more diversified economy than Japan, should consider that Japan had (admittedly briefly) a larger market capitalization than the US before the crisis struck (see the first graph in this article).
 No economic power is too big to fail.
-Individual investors should probably put such perceptions aside, and simply hedge their bets.
+Individual investors should probably put such home bias perceptions aside and simply hedge their bets by diversifying.